ets-labs/python-dependency-injector/docs/introduction/key_features.rst

 - **Does not pollute your code.** Your application does NOT know and does NOT depend on the framework.
 No ``@inject`` decorators, annotations, patching or any other magic tricks.

 The power of the framework is in a simplicity. ``Dependency Injector`` is a simple tool for the powerful concept.

-In addition ``Dependency Injector`` is:

-- Tested.
-- Documented.
-- Supported.
-- Semantically versioned.
-- Distributed as pre-compiled wheels.

 .. disqus::